statamic/v2-docs/content/collections/tags/search.md

     name: content data
     type: array
     description: >
       Each page being iterated has access to all the variables inside that page.
-This includes things like `title`, `content`,
+This includes things like `title`, `content`, etc. When the `supplement_data` parameter has been set to `false`, only indexed fields will be available.
-      etc.
   -
     name: is_page
     type: boolean